ChumaSuey/rmx_chuma/README.md

 Author : Chuma
 Co-Author credits:
 - bmFbr (technical/coding/design/master eldritch entity of Quake programming).
-- Makkon (I give him credit as the artist of the map since i used his textures)
+- Makkon (I give him credit as the artist of the map since i used his textures).
-- Aluna and Yuyi (Being the Moon and Sun like always :v) Testing/bug finding/feedback:
+- Aluna and Yuyi (Being the Moon and Sun like always :v).
+Testing/bug finding/feedback:
 - Forte.
 - AlexUnder.
+- Em3raldTig3r.
+- Sodium Chloride.

 Special thanks to :
 Karl Casey @ White bat audio for the music.